JeroenLam/Bevy-Tests-2D/README.md

 # Bevy-Tests-2D
 A repository containins some first attempts at making a game in Bevy

+This repo is based on [the official website](https://bevyengine.org/learn/quick-start/getting-started/)

 ## Compiling and run the game (development)
 Install rust and run the command:
 ```bash